devellison/lightbox/README.md

 [You can see what I'm likely working on here](https://github.com/users/devellison/projects/1).

-It doesn't do much yet - base firmware in `./firmware` and the start of the camera library in `./zebral/camera` are all that's there.
+It doesn't do much yet - base firmware in `./firmware` and the start of the camera library in `./zebral/camera` are the most developed.

 Firmware responds to serial line commands or a button. "help" for help.
-Camera can capture frames via WinRT on Windows, but it's still using OpenCV on Linux (to be replaced - most like w/V4L2 but TBD).
+Camera can enumerate devices and modes and capture and decode basic frames.

 Currently developing it with:
 - C++20, Clang-12, MSVC 2019 (2022 for CI)
-- Windows 11 / C++/WinRT and Ubuntu 20.04 / V4L2
+- 64-bit Windows 11 / C++/WinRT and Ubuntu 22.04 (20.04 for CI)/ V4L2
 - [Adafruit Feather RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico/circuitpython)
 - [Wiki has more hardware details](https://github.com/devellison/lightbox/wiki)

-The Zebral Camera Library is being developed while working on the lightbox, and can be built as part of the lightbox project or separately - look in ./zebral/camera, or in the ./lib and ./include directories of an install package.

 - Install dependencies:
   - As it's actively being developed, might check the [workflows](https://github.com/devellison/lightbox/tree/main/.github/workflows) for latest requirements for building.
   - Windows:
-    - Visual Studio 2019 (CMake 3.20)  (Others may work - 2022 in CI)
+    - Visual Studio 2019 (CMake 3.20+)  (Others may work - 2022 in CI)
     - Set up OpenCV 4.5.5, including videoio, highgui, and core (current binary release didn't seem to have these, but choco did)
     - Doxygen, graphviz, cmake-format (pip install), clang-format